csc-training/geocomputing/gdal/readme.md

 ```
 module geoconda
 ```
 * Check a file with `gdalinfo`.
 What is the coordinate system?
 Is the file internally tiled?
-Do it have overviews?
+Does it have overviews?
 ```
 gdalinfo /appl/data/geo/mml/dem10m/2019/W3/W33/W3333.tif
 ```